-They drove us around to see many of the towns close to Palomares: Vera, Garrucha, Mojacar and its beach community, to name a few.
-We were invited to meet them and their friends for a coffee in the square.
-These people became our local contact, should we need one.
-The Square is the center of the town and surrounded by three cafes.
+They drove us around to see many of the towns close to Palomares.
+For example, we visited Vera, Garrucha, Mojacar and the beach community, to name a few.
+We were invited to meet them and their friends for a coffee in the local square.
+These people became our local contacts, just in case.
+The Square is the centre of the town and surrounded by three cafes.

 Housesitting allowed us to spend time to discover a region

 We will soon be returning to the States after traveling for over one year, house and pet sitting as we go, seeing many places in the world we had only imagined we might visit.
-We owe our success to our diligence in making sure all the details were attended to before we arrived at a house sit, and then reviewing one more time together with the homeowner before they went on holiday.
-As Retired professionals we have a lifetime’s experience of formalising our work arrangements, agreements, communications, and taking responsibility to say nothing of home and pet care.
-We send checklists like the ones provided in HouseSitMatch’s members only pages via email for the homeowner to review.
-Whether you are Retired professionals interested in interesting and active travel or fancy trying housesitting for other reasons, HouseSitMatch offer some useful documents such as:
+We owe our success to our diligence in making that details were attended to before arriving at a house sit.

 - Easy Guide to Housesitting – 55 pages of tips and advice